ThekidWithTheBlackLaptopBag/SysRepair/README.md

 # Copyright/Legal notices:

 These programs were made by Benjamin Turner/ThekidWithTheBlackLaptopBag.
 Windows and it's associated patents are trademarked to Microsoft.
-This code is licensed under the MIT License [ie. Do whatever you want]
+This code is licensed under the GNU General Public License.

 # Happy corruption purging!
 Thank you for using SysRepair!